John Richard Clark Hall: Personal life

 Hall married Mary Ann Elizabeth Symes, of Kingston Russell, Dorset, on 29 November 1883; the ceremony was held in the adjacent village Long Bredy, with the rector Henry Pigou presiding.
 The two had four children, three of whom survived: Cecil Symes (born 20 September 1886), Irene Clark (born c.
 1886), and the entomologist Wilfrid John (born 13 December 1892).

 Hall was a member of the Yorkshire Philosophical Society, joining in 1910.
 Having spent time in Peckham as a child, he disparaged the "straphanger", or weekday commuter, which he blamed with divesting the suburb of its "mild air of suburban gentility" and turning it into "weekly property".
 Hall was in Switzerland during the outbreak of the First World War, and unable to move or communicate with friends for more than a fortnight.
 In 1925 he wrote to Notes and Queries to ascertain the origin of "an old broadside ... purporting to be 'A True Copy of a Letter written by Jesus Christ'" and to be "a charm against evil spirits, miscarriage, etc.", which Hall said had been passed down by Yorkshire ancestors, and "looks like the kind of thing a pedlar might try to sell to ignorant folks".
 Among those who answered, Robert Priebsch identified it as "a late—though by no means the latest—offshoot of an interesting fiction ... which, in my opinion, originated in Southern Gaul or Northern Spain towards the close of the sixth century, and which has enjoyed a tremendous spread all over Europe".

-Hall died on 6 August 1931, at a nursing home in Eastbourne, East Sussex.
+Hall died on 6 August 1931, at a nursing home in Eastbourne, East Sussex, aged 75 or 76.
 His obituary noted that he had formerly been on the Local Government Board in Whitehall, and that he had left a £16,762 estate.